exercism/csharp/concepts/extension-methods/about.md

 // => 2
 ```

 Extension methods are brought into scope at the namespace level.
-This means that if you are in different namespace to the one the extension method is defined in, it's namespace must in a using statement first; For example, if we wanted to use the above example in our code, we would first need a `using MyExtensions` statement.
-If you are in the same namespace as the one the extension method is defined in, you can use the extension methods without a using statement.
+This means that if you are in different namespace to the one the extension method is defined in, it's namespace must be in a `using` statement first; For example, if we wanted to use the above example in our code, we would first need a `using MyExtensions` statement.
+If you are in the same namespace as the one the extension method is defined in, you can use the extension methods without a `using` statement.

 A well-known example of extension methods are the [LINQ][linq] standard query operators that add query functionality to the existing IEnumerable types.
 To bring these into scope we need a `using System.Linq;` statement.